sahoochinmay/C-Programming/1 Basic Programs/README.md

 ### Here I 👨‍🎓 mention every program with file name sequentially from basic.

+### [Get Codes from here][get_codes]

 ### So lets start 💻 🖱

+## Basic Programs

+- P1 - Print name using c programming.
+- P2 - Calculate sum of 2 accepted number .
+- P3 - Accept the length and breadth and calculate the area of the rectangle .
+- P4 - Accept principal value, rate of interest , time.
+Calculate simple interest.
+- P5 - Accept two number and swap them using 3rd variable.
+- P6 - Accept 3 subject marks and calculate the total mark and percentage.
+- P7 - Accept radius of a circle and calculate the area and perimeter of the circle.
+- P8 - Accept amount in rupees and convert into paisa.
+- P9 - Accept temperature in celsius and convert into fahrenheit.
+- P10 - Accept a number and print the reminder after dividing with 3.

 ### Languages and tools: